 \section{Proof of Proposition \ref{prop:ctemGuarantees}}

-\begin{proof} Let $x$ be a $T$-periodic FRI signal time-encoded using a sampling kernel $g$ and a C-TEM with reference $r(t) = A_{r}\cos(2\pi f_{r}t)$.
-The signal is characterized by the $2K$ parameters $\{(c_{k}, \tau_{k})\}_{k=0}^{K-1}$, and from Section~\ref{subsec:pronysmethod} we know that the parameters can be recovered using $2K+1$ Fourier coefficients.
-Let the sampling kernel $g$ satisfy Eq.~\eqref{eq:samplingKernel}.
+\begin{proof} Let $x(t)$ be a $T$-periodic FRI signal time-encoded using a sampling kernel $g(t)$ and a C-TEM with reference $r(t) = A_{r}\cos(2\pi f_{r}t)$.
+The signal is characterized by the $2K$ parameters $\{(c_{k}, \tau_{k})\}_{k=0}^{K-1}$, and from Section~\ref{subsec:pronysmethod}, we know that the parameters can be recovered using $2K+1$ Fourier coefficients.
+Let the sampling kernel $g(t)$ satisfy Eq.~\eqref{eq:samplingKernel}.
 Then, from Eq.~\eqref{eq:CTEMmeasurements}, setting $M=K$, we have $2K+1$ contiguous Fourier coefficients satisfying a linear system of equations.
-Using Lemma~\ref{lem:ctemMatrix}, the linear system has a unique left inverse when $L\geq 2K+1$.
+Using Lemma~\ref{lem:ctemMatrix}, the linear system has a unique left-inverse when $L\geq 2K+1$.
 Therefore, the C-TEM must sample such that $L\geq 2K+1$. \\ Let the amplitude of the reference of the C-TEM satisfy $A_{r} \geq \Vert x*g \Vert_{\infty}$.
 Lemma~\ref{lem:ctemSamplingDensity} ensures that there is at least one measurement in every interval $\left[m\frac{1}{2f_{r}}, (m+1)\frac{1}{2f_{r}} \right[, m=1,2,\cdots$.
 Therefore, obtaining $2K+1$ measurements in the interval $[0,T[$ requires that $\displaystyle (2K+1)\frac{1}{f_{r}} < T$.
 Further, with $L\geq (2K+1)$, using Lemma~\ref{lem:ctemMatrix}, $\bG_{\mathrm{CT}}$ has a left-inverse.
-The $(2K+1)$ Fourier coefficients are sufficient for estimation of the unknown support and amplitudes using Prony's method (Section~\ref{subsec:pronysmethod}) and hence parsimoniously represent the $T$-periodic FRI signal. \end{proof}
+The $(2K+1)$ Fourier coefficients are sufficient for estimation of the unknown support and amplitudes using Prony's method (Section~\ref{subsec:pronysmethod}). \end{proof}